 Competition for highly skilled engineering, sales, marketing and support personnel is intense because there are a limited number of people available with the necessary technical skills and understanding of our market.
 Any failure to attract, assimilate or retain qualified personnel to fulfill our current or future needs could impair our growth.
 The support of our products requires highly trained customer support and professional services personnel.
 Once we hire them, they may require extensive training in our voice infrastructure products.
-If we are unable to hire, train and retain our customer support and professional services personnel, we may not be able to increase sales of our executive officers who have critical industry experience and relationships that we rely on to implement our business plan.
-Most of our officers or key employees are not bound by employment agreements for any specific term.
+If we are unable to hire, train and retain our customer support and professional services personnel, we may not be able to increase sales of our products.
+Our future success depends upon the continued services of our executive officers who have critical industry experience and relationships that we rely on to implement our business plan.
+None of our officers or key employees are bound by employment agreements for any specific term.
 The loss of the services of any of our officers or key employees could delay the development and introduction of, and negatively impact our ability to sell, our products.